FAForever/faf-aio-replayserver/README.md

   hours).

-Testing
+Dev environment and testing
 -------

+You'll need to setup faf-db for most work requiring a database.
+See instructions at https://github.com/FAForever/db and .travis.yml for details on how to start the container and populate it with test data.
+Once you setup faf-db, run the setup\_db.py script to populate it with test data:

+`python3 setup/db_setup.py`

+For python packages, just install dependencies in requirements.txt and requirements-test.txt in a virtualenv.
+Note that asynctest 0.12.2 throws errors in a few tests - see issue #108 in asynctest's github for a fix you can apply manually.
+Once everything is setup, you can run tests with:

 `python3 -m pytest`

-For most tests, things in requirements-test.txt should be enough.
-Some tests require `asynctest`'s issue #107 to be fixed, these have been disabled for travis until the fix is merged.

-For tests that require the database, you'll need to setup faf-db.
-See instructions at https://github.com/FAForever/db and .travis.yml for details on how to start the container and populate it with test data.

 General architecture
 --------------------